newlin83/thearbiterproject/README.md

 ## About

-The site is an overview of The Backrooms and how it is the source of all civilization.
-I modified the existing Starlight basic template to be more aligned with an essay type site.

-I liked the left nav bar, but deleted the existing right nav bar.
-I then created two columms, a left column for the body text, and a right column for margin notes.
-This comes from the work of Edward Tufte, and I plan to continue updating the site to take on more of Edward Tufte's thoughts.

-The site is really a combination of Startlight, Tufte CSS, and Tufte Classless css.
-The custom.css shows the tweaks made.
+The site is an overview of a Novella concept about people who submit themselves to binding arbitration for their entire lives and delegate everything to an arbiter (housing, money, food, voting...everything)

+The landing page is meant look like an actual page for someone interested in Arbitration.
+This then leads to the backup site where I have more of the documents laid out.